jlordiales/jlordiales.github.io/_posts/2015-02-03-registrator.md

 {% endhighlight %}

-Here we passed 2 IPs to the cmd:run command, first the node's own address (the one that will be used for the -advertise) and the second the IP of one of the nodes that is already in the cluster (the IP in the -join part).
+Here we passed 2 IPs to the cmd:run command, first the node's own address (the one that will be used for the `-advertise`) and the second the IP of one of the nodes that is already in the cluster (the IP in the `-join` part).
-Note also that by specifying a second IP the cmd:run command now removed the "bootstrap-expect" parameter, which makes sense because otherwise each node would start a different cluster.
+Note also that by specifying a second IP the cmd:run command now removed the `-bootstrap-expect` parameter, which makes sense because otherwise each node would start a different cluster.

 We can use the 2 forms of the "cmd:run" command above to bootstrap our cluster with a